History Files Nav bar

 AD 1472 - 1554

-The Wattasid sultans only controlled northern Morocco, the south being dominated by the Saadi dynasty, who eventually replaced them.
-The period from 1465 to 1472 was unstable, and the last of the Moroccan possessions in Al Andalus were lost.
-Ceuta had already been lost to Portugal, and the Spanish and Portuguese campaigned in Morocco.
+Despite being accepted by the nobility, the Wattasid sultans only controlled northern Morocco.
+This was territory which formed the kingdom of Fez (Fès or Fes) which was centred on that city.
+The south was dominated from 1509 by the Saadi dynasty, which eventually replaced the Wattasids.
+The period from 1465 to 1472 was unstable, with the last of the Moroccan possessions in Al Andalus being lost.
+Ceuta had already been lost to Portugal, and the Spanish and Portuguese campaigned constantly in Morocco.
 Nevertheless, good commercial relations were maintained with the Iberians.

 1472 - 1504